Tax Guides

 • Accurate income records: Track all business revenue from invoices, payments, and 1099 forms

-• Complete expense documentation: Receipts, bills, and records for every business expense that reduces your net income
+• Complete expense documentation: Receipts, bills, and records for every business expense reducing net income

-• Business vs. personal separation: Clean records showing which expenses are business-related
+• Business vs. personal separation: Clean records distinguishing business-related expenses

-• W-2 records: If you have an S-Corp, your W-2 wages affect the high-income limitation calculations
+• W-2 records: For S-Corp owners, W-2 wages affect high-income limitation calculations

 Frequently Asked Questions